edper/myreads-udacity/README.md

     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
-    ├── icons # Helpful images for your app.
+    ├── BooksList.js # Component to display books in the main UI or search books library ├── BooksSearch.js # Component to display search button for books search in the library ├── BooksSearchPage.js # Component for Book Search page or the book library search where user could search for books ├── BooksShelf.js # Component to display books whether in the Shelf or in Search library ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg